tadeugarcia/portfolio/index.md

 Brazilian, obtaining Spanish citizenship by end-2024.

-## Recent projects
+## Work Cases
-Relevant experience from recent times
+Relevant experience from last years

 [![Mobile Website for Pontifical Catholic University of Rio de Janeiro (PUC-Rio) showcasing postgraduate courses and Master in Digital Transformation program.](assets/images/project-1/post.webp)](project-1.html)

 ### Premium Posgraduate Redesign
-In this redesign, the navigation flow and the entire course purchase process were completely revamped.
+In this redesign, the navigation flow and the entire course purchase process were completely renewed.
 [View project](project-1.html)

 ## More about me